 - Class rank in the top 25 percent

-Applicants who do not meet one of the automatic admission criteria listed above, but who have successfully completed the core-curriculum requirement before graduating from high school, will be admitted if they meet the requirements in the sliding scale below:
+If you do not meet one of these criteria but successfully complete the core-curriculum requirement before graduating from high school, you will be admitted if you meet the requirements in the scale below: